The Nest

 The updated UCBA allows electronic fund transfers such as wire transfers, ACH payments, and digital wallet apps like Venmo and Zelle for rent, security deposits, and other payments.

-Participants can use their firm’s dedicated escrow, or consumer funds account to hold the payment.
+Participants can use their firm’s dedicated escrow or consumer funds account to hold the payment.

-How is the RLS changing offers of compensation?
+How is the RLS changing compensation offers?

 Starting from January 1, 2024, owners and sellers of exclusive properties must directly offer compensation to the broker representing the buyer.
 Listing brokers cannot make these offers on behalf of owners or sellers.
 Additionally, listing brokers will no longer be responsible for paying buy-side compensation.